ellis/roboliq/roboliq/tutorials/Commands.md

 * `destinations: Wells` -- Destination specifier
 * `[order]: array` -- Order in which to pipette the mixtures.
 Defaults to the order given in the mixtures array.

+## sealer

+The `sealer` commands specify actions using sealing equipment.

 ### sealer.sealPlate

 Seal a plate.